Egg Laying and Single Female Cockatiels

 What Stops Egg Laying?: The hormone prolactin is needed to stop the egg laying cycle in a female cockatiel.
 When the first egg is laid, her level of prolactin is low.
 The level will increase with each additional egg laid and the amount of time she nests on the eggs.
 (Source: Facts on Hormones: Exotic Bird Report, Psittacine Research, Univ. of Calif.
 Vol 2, Number 3.)The University of California also reported that clutch size is influenced by hormones and that clutch size can be controlled to a certain extent.
 If one egg is removed from the female' s nest, 1 additional egg will be laid, increasing the clutch size.
 If 1 additional egg is placed in the nest each time the female lays an egg, clutch size is reduced by 1 egg.
 (Source: Facts on Hormones: Exotic Bird Report, Psittacine Research, Univ. of Calif.
 Vol 2, Number 3.)

 Nesting Phase Care: Nesting on eggs is both physically and psychologically stressful for your bird and any type of stress impairs the immune system.
 Sometimes females that are nesting on eggs are reluctant to move out of the nest to eat food, drink water and exercise.
 Keep an extra set of food and water dishes close to your bird.
 Females that are laying eggs will also lose calcium.
 Provide plenty of extra calcium in her diet from fresh, dark green vegetables such as kale, cilantro, parsley, beet greens, turnip greens, endive, chard, mustard greens, watercress, broccoli leaves and stalks.
-Also offer her bright orange foods, like baked yams, sweet potatoes and carrots, that are rich in Vitamin A to boost her immune system and high protein foods like scrambled eggs.
+Also offer her bright orange foods, like baked yams, sweet potatoes and carrots, that are rich in Vitamin A to boost her immune system.
 Offer her other calcium and vitamin A rich foods as listed on this page Healthy Table Foods and this page Table Foods.
 If your bird is not eating pellets, make sure she has access to full spectrum UVA/UVB lighting, 15 minutes each day from a Zoo Med or another brand of full spectrum light bulb.
 Birds that are not eating pellets need this type of lighting in order to metabolize calcium.
 It's normal for your bird to be more aggressive with your during while nesting.
 She'd doing her job and protecting her nest.
 When the eggs are eventually removed after 21 days, the aggressive behavior subside.

 • Malnutrition.